-This awesome preamp power is then sent to the Roadster's Effects Loop section and we have provided a Series Loop to assure a match to whatever type of processing you choose.
-The Loop may be programmed active in any of the channels or, footswitched in and out on the fly.
+This awesome preamp power is then sent to the Road Kings' Effects Loop section and we have provided two Series Loops to assure a match to whatever type of processing you choose.
+These may be used individually or combined, and may be programmed active in any of the channels or, footswitched in and out on the fly.